Home » The Importance of Email Etiquette in Personal Communications in 2026

 [Your Name]”

 This email softens the message, making the apology more likely to be well-received.
-It expresses sincerity without coming off as defensive, something that’s harder to manage in quick, informal messages.
+It expresses sincerity without coming off as defensive, which is harder to convey in quick, informal messages.

 I’ve been writing about these topics for a long time.
 Even though I thought this would be a limited-time engagement, I have discovered reader interest, and questions keep coming.
 And here we are.

 As important as following email etiquette is, always keep in mind that there are times when picking up the phone or meeting in person is the best approach.
-You’ll know when that is—use your discretion.
+You’ll know when that is—use your discretion and do it.

-In 2024, even though we have countless ways to communicate, email still holds a unique space for personal connections.
-Whether expressing gratitude, navigating sensitive topics, or simply keeping in touch, email etiquette ensures your messages are received with the care and respect they deserve.
+In 2026, even though we have countless ways to communicate, email still holds a unique space for personal connections.
+Whether expressing gratitude, navigating sensitive topics, or simply keeping in touch, email etiquette ensures your messages are received with the care and the respect they deserve.

 Taking the time to craft thoughtful, clear, and polite emails is a matter of good manners and an investment in maintaining solid and meaningful relationships.
-So bookmark (Ctrl + D) and subscribe in the box on the right to get a quick email when I add my weekly post.
-Let’s continue this ride together…
+Let’s continue this ride together.
+(Bookmark (Ctrl + D) and subscribe in the box on the right to get a quick email when I publish my weekly post.)

 Get the word out...